evandisoft/RedOnion/Kerbalua/README.md

 A Lua script being ran in the editor/repl will automatically be pre-empted at various points to allow KSP to run.
 You can voluntarily yield control back to KSP by calling coroutine.yield().

-Here is an example script that can be ran while you are in flight mode:
+Here is an example script that can be ran while you are in flight mode (make sure you have "Lua" engine selected":
 ```
 vessel=Ksp.FlightGlobals.ActiveVessel